October 22: Stepping Forward

 Newcomers of all religious paths or none at all are always welcome.
 We are handicapped accessible.
 Please park in the rear of the building.
 Child care is usually available.

-Presented by: Julie Merrick
+Presented by: Karen Fothergill

 Unitarian Universalism honors the differing paths we each travel.
 Our congregations are places where we celebrate, support, and challenge one another as we continue on our spiritual journeys.